 Creating a new behavior or changing a negative behavior that has been ingrained in you for years – maybe decades – can seem insurmountable.
 But shedding old habits for better ones is worth the effort and is an important step to becoming an effective leader in your organization.
 What habits are particularly critical for women in leadership roles?

-Dr. Betty Vandenbosch, an award-winning leader at Purdue University Global, notes that while some skills which help women progress may seem basic, practicing them on a daily basis until they become a habit is a discipline that is key to success.
+Dr. Betty Vandenbosch, an award-winning leader at Purdue University Global, notes that while some skills which help women leaders progress may seem basic, practicing them on a daily basis until they become a habit is a discipline that is key to success.

 Here are some of her tips that you can start practicing now: